qgisau/QGISAU-Resources/README.md

 # QGIS AU Sharing Resources
-This repository contains styles, scripts, models, and other QGIS resources for Australian QGIS operations.
+This repository contains styles, courses, snippets, models, and other QGIS resources for Australian QGIS operations.

 # Courses
 Check out our list of courses [here](/manuals/readme.md)